Updated May 2020:

 When it comes time to do something about wait times, remember that technology can be your ally.
 For example, call-back solutions like Fonolo can help eliminate hold time, while also reducing abandon rates and telco costs in the call center.

-5. Customers want you to solve their problems!
+5. Your customers want you to solve their problems

 At the root of every customer inquiry is a desire for a quick resolution.
 It doesn’t take a rocket scientist to understand that customers don’t want to jump through hoops to get their problems fixed and questions answered.